CS-SI/SafeScale/doc/SCANNER.md

 .
 ```

-A database of all templates availables will then be strored in $HOME/.Safescale/ allowing SafeScale to create hosts more precisely.<br>
+A database of all templates availables will then be stored in $HOME/.safescale/ allowing SafeScale to create hosts more precisely.<br>
-Please be aware than a scan is specific to a provider and to a region, as templates can be differents betwen regions and providers.
+Please be aware that a scan is specific to a provider and to a region, as templates can vary with regions and providers.